 Please provide a brief summary (no more than 2-3 lines) of the proposed project.

 The scope of the project is to develop a light industrial business park at 867 and 885 Whitford-Maraetai, Auckland.
-The project will involve the following activities:
+Full details are provided in the Application document attached.